 Klamath County YMCA Family Preschool.
 The Land of Many Colors.
 Scholastic, Inc., 1993.

 Hold up at least three identical objects except for color (blocks or toy balls could be used).
 Ask the children to tell the shared purpose of the toys.
 Ask them the names of the colors and to indicate their favorite choice.
-Point out that while they may have a preference, each color has its qualities and isn't better or worse than another.
+Point out that while they may have a preference, each toy and color has its qualities and isn't better or worse than another.

-Hold up a color printout of the cover of the book The Land of Many Colors by the Klamath County YMCA Family Preschool.
+Show the color printout of the book The Land of Many Colors by the Klamath County YMCA Family Preschool.
 Activate prior knowledge by asking children to describe what they see.

 Read the book to the class.
-Stop midway to ask the students to identify colors and to name some of the objects on each page.
+Stop midway to ask how the colors are acting selfishly.
 Ask what the problem is.
 What can happen when they all think they are the best and avoid others who are different?

-- Ask why the different groups listened to the dust-covered child and were willing to accept what he said.
-This is an open-ended question and may have more than one correct answer.
+- Why do you think the different groups listened to the dust-covered child and were willing to accept what he said?
 Make positive connections to real life.